PatBall1/detectree2/docs/source/contributing.rst

 ----------------------------------
 .. _detectree2 tips:

+This guide assumes that most developers do not have permission to contribute to the repo directly and therefore need to fork the project.

 First consult :doc:`using-git` or any of the above resources if you are unclear on how to create a good PR.
-The process usually begins with forking the project.
-Also see `issue/6 <https://github.com/PatBall1/detectree2/pull/6#issuecomment-1189473815>`_ for some recommendatations on best practices when forking a project.
+See `issue/6 <https://github.com/PatBall1/detectree2/pull/6#issuecomment-1189473815>`_ for some recommendatations on best practices when forking a project.

 Once a PR has been created, it is good practice to keep the PR's feature branch up-to-date with `upstream <https://github.com/PatBall1/detectree2>`_ master during the PR submission and review process.
 This can be done simply with the ``Sync fork`` link on github which can synchronise `upstream master` to any remote branch, and then pull the changes using the command line to continue developing locally.
 This is the simplest way to keep the PR branch updated.